Porepunkah police shootings: Manhunt

 Throughout the manhunt, several theories of Freeman's condition were put forward.
-Days after the shooting, police stated they believed local community members were assisting Freeman avoid capture, and set up a site in the nearby town of Bright where members of the public could leave tips.
+Days after the shooting, police stated they believed local community members were assisting Freeman in avoiding capture, and set up a site in the nearby town of Bright where members of the public could leave tips.
 They also offered Freeman a plan for his surrender, although criminology academic Liam Gillespie stated it was unlikely to be accepted due to Freeman's sovereign citizen beliefs.
 Other theories put forward included that he had killed himself, or was alive outside the Mount Buffalo area.
 If he was inside the area, it was speculated he may be hiding in a cave, hut, or mineshaft that he may have prepared in the event of an emergency.
 As of 20 September, police were skeptical that he had left Victoria.
 In early October, cadaver dogs from the Queensland Police Service began searching for Freeman.

-On 6 October, Freeman's brother theorised that Freeman had perished days ago on a mountain near his own residence.
+On 6 October, Freeman's brother theorised that Freeman had perished days before on a mountain near his own residence.

 On 14 October, Parks Victoria reopened parts of the Mount Buffalo National Park to the public.
 Police asked park users who had trail cameras in the park to check their cameras for any recordings of Freeman.

 On 24 October, Parks Victoria fully reopened the Mount Buffalo National Park to the public.
 On the same day, Victoria Police said they had now received "1700 pieces of intelligence" which included tips from members of the public and that they would form a new taskforce called Taskforce Summit to continue the search for Freeman.

 On 9 November, police fired dozens of shots into bushland surrounding Mount Buffalo in a renewed effort to locate Freeman.
 They attempted to replicate and analyse the echoes of gunfire reported on the day of the shootings.

+In the first week of December, police spent five days searching 88.6 hectares of the Mount Buffalo National Park for Freeman's body with the assistance of two New South Wales Police Force cadaver dogs.
+The area had earlier been searched on 12 September by police tactical officers when they were acting on the assumption that he was alive.

+On 2 February 2026, Victoria Police announced that investigators did not believe Freeman was alive.
+Commencing on 2 February, over 100 police and volunteers conducted a five-day search of the Mount Buffalo National Park for Freeman including using two NSW Police Force cadaver dogs.
+The search failed to locate Freeman or any of his weapons.